HOW TO REVIEW YOUR DISABILITY INSURANCE POLICY

 Group LTD

-You may have bought your policy at a time when you didn’t have group long-term disability (LTD) at work.
-If you now have this through your employer, you may find yourself in a situation where you are over-insured.
+Employees in a meetingYou may have bought your policy at a time when you didn’t have group long-term disability (LTD) at work.
+If you now have this through your employer, you may find yourself over-insured.
 This is OK!

 Elimination and Benefit Period

 As your career and financial situation change, it might be appropriate to change the elimination and/or benefit period of your policy.
-Although you won’t be able to go shorter on the elimination period, or longer on the benefit period without having the policy re-underwritten and reissued, you can lengthen the elimination period or shorten the benefit period.
+Although you won’t be able to go shorter on the elimination period or longer on the benefit period without having the policy re-underwritten and reissued, you can lengthen the elimination period or shorten the benefit period.
 The insurance company will always take less risk.

 Graded vs. Level Premiums

-Cash flow limitations often make the graded premiums more attractive for new professionals, or medical residents and students.
-Getting a policy with the graded premium structure means they can start to protect their income, lock in their insurability through the use of the future increase options, and often take advantage of any discounts that their medical school may provide.
+Cash Flow IconsCash flow limitations often make graded premiums more attractive for new professionals, medical residents, and students.
+Getting a policy with a graded premium structure means they can start protecting their income, lock in their insurability through future increase options, and often take advantage of any discounts their medical school may offer.

 Premium Mode

 How are you paying for your disability insurance policy?
-Unless you’re paying your premium annually you may be throwing money away.
+Unless you’re paying your premium annually, you may be throwing money away.
 Companies charge a bit more to pay a premium on any mode other than annual.
 The most common way to pay is via the automated monthly bank draft.
 This is usually the best since it is easiest on cash flow, and the extra charge for this mode is not very high.

 Optional Riders on the Policy

-You probably purchased some optional riders on your policy, the most popular riders purchased include:
+You probably purchased some optional riders on your policy.
+The most popular riders purchased include:

 • Partial Disability Rider